Apple iPhone 16 Pro Max vs. Google Pixel 9 Pro XL: Battle of intelligence

 (Image credit: Apple)

 Apple’s AI feature will work across the range of iPhone 16 models and only the Pro models in the last gen, along with select models of the iPad and Mac.
 Many of the “new” features are already things we’ve seen on Android phones.
-The kicker though is that none of these features will be there on the iPhone 16 Pro Max the day you buy it.
+The kicker is that none of these features will be available on the iPhone 16 Pro Max the day you buy it.
 That’s right, Apple Intelligence will be coming this fall to all supported devices as an update, while other AI features won’t be here till early next year.
-That’s a big leap of faith for early adopters.
-One thing’s for sure, the 16 Pro Max will have at least five years of software support, considering the 2018 iPhone XR is also getting iOS 18.
+That’s a giant leap of faith for early adopters.
+One thing’s for sure: the 16 Pro Max will have at least five years of software support, considering that the 2018 iPhone XR is also getting iOS 18.

-The Google Pixel 9 Pro XL is promised to get seven years of OS upgrades, which is incredible and not just for the best Android phone.
-While it doesn’t ship with the latest version of Android (because it’s not rolled out yet), you do get all the AI features from day one.
+The Google Pixel 9 Pro XL promises to get seven years of OS upgrades, which is incredible for one of the best Android phones.
+While it doesn’t ship with the latest version of Android (because it’s not rolled out yet), you get all the AI features from day one.
 The Pixel line has survived all these years despite having basic hardware, purely on the prowess of Google’s software.
-The 9 Pro XL gets exclusive AI features like Reimagine and Add Me that no other previous-gen Pixel gets, which is a good incentive for users with an older Pixel to upgrade.
+The 9 Pro XL gets exclusive AI features like Reimagine and Add Me that no other previous-gen Pixel receives, which is a good incentive for users with an older Pixel to upgrade.

 Apple iPhone 16 Pro Max vs. Google Pixel 9 Pro XL: Which one should you get?